 Etiologic agents: CAP can be caused by a large number of microbial species but most frequently by Streptococcus pneumoniae, Haemophilus influenzae, and Mycoplasma pneumoniae.
 In a large number of patients there may be dual infections, particularly where viruses (such as influenza) predispose to superinfection with bacteria such as S pneumoniae or Staphylococcus aureus.
 Pathogens may reach the lower respiratory tract as a result of microaspiration of upper respiratory tract secretions, aspiration of oral and upper respiratory tract secretions, inhalation of droplets produced by a coughing patient with viral infection, inhalation of a water aerosol containing Legionella organisms, or exposure to droplet nuclei, such as tuberculosis.
 Pneumonia may also be caused by fungi, viruses other than influenza or parainfluenza, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), or mycobacteria, which depend on epidemiologic exposure and host factors.

-The currently prevalent pneumonia caused by SARS-CoV-2 infection (coronavirus disease 2019 [COVID-19]) is described separately (see Coronavirus Disease 2019 (COVID-19)) but needs to be taken into account while evaluating and empirically treating patients with CAP.
+Pneumonia caused by SARS-CoV-2 infection (coronavirus disease 2019 [COVID-19]) is described separately (see Coronavirus Disease 2019 (COVID-19)) but may need to be taken into account while evaluating and empirically treating patients with CAP.

 Clinical Features and Natural HistoryTop